tomunger/AppleCardStatementParser/Readme.md

 This parser worked on the September statement.
 I don't think Apple will change statement format that often, but the card is a new product so this parser must be considered in Alpha stage.

+## Requirements

+`requirements-to-freeze` is the list of top level modules needed.

+`requirements.txt` is the list of modules that got installed.

+camelot also requires `ghostscript` to be installed on your system

+On Macs, you can use brew:  `brew install tcl-tk ghostscript`

+But I did my development on Ubuntu.

+## Camelot PDF parser

+More documentation is on [readthedocs](https://camelot-py.readthedocs.io/en/master/)